nicklockwood/SwiftFormat/README.md

 Release notes
 ----------------

+Version ?

+- Fixed formatting of `while case` and `for case ... in` statements
+- Fixed bug when using `switch` as an identifier inside a `switch` statement
+- Fixed parsing of numeric literals containing underscores
+- Fixed parsing of binary, octal and hexadecimal literals

 Version 0.9.6

-- Fixed parsing error when switch statement is followed by enum
+- Fixed parsing error when `switch` statement is followed by `enum`
 - Fixed formatting of `guard case` statements

 Version 0.9.5